 To contact Meghan, email her at Meghan (at) pittsburghmomsblog (dot) com

-A Native of Pittsburgh, Carri is a Mom of three, and Aunt to many.
+Carri, a Native of Pittsburgh, is a Mom of three, and Aunt to many and Wife to one very special guy.
 She began writing as a child, but only pursued it as a career when she realized she was good at it.
-Her work is highlighted by her personal blogs, 411 in the 412 and The Invisible Plate, though she is also frequently featured on Steel City Mom.
+Her work is highlighted by her personal blogs, 411 in the 412 and The Invisible Plate, though she has been frequently featured on Steel City Mom.
 She has also written for PeKu Publications.

 For the past twenty years, Carri has been a working mom.
 Her past 10 years have been in the stay-at-home capacity, during which she earned her college degree and built her own social media production business while working independently contracted projects among various industries.
 She is an active volunteer for a local animal rescue, and both the Boy Scouts and Girl Scouts.

 When she isn’t busy creating something new, she babysits her nieces and takes lots of pictures, mostly as an effort to gather writing subject material, but ultimately to subliminally keep her from wanting more children of her own.
 She enjoys live music, art and entertainment, and living vicariously by connecting with new people and sharing experiences.

 Graphic and Design Specialist

 Deidre is currently a wife, mom, and works from home while juggling two little ones, housework, and the ever elusive “me time”.
 Some of her favorite activities include thrifting/yard sales, couponing, arts and crafts, cooking, and entertaining.
 She lived in the South Hills for 4 years before packing up and moving to Beaver County in search of a big yard and less traffic.
 Deidre and her family love to visit the libraries for their special kids events.

 Social Media Coordinator